tomtvr/webex-embedded-apps/README.md

 Once the shared url is set, you can click on Open Together, which will then share the app with your friends in the meeting.

 ### Initiator App
-The initiator app sets the shared url and opens the shared session
+The initiator app sets the shared url and opens the shared session.

 ![Apps](images/readme/initiator.png)

 ### Shared App
-The shared app is what all other participants in the meeting will see
+The shared app is what all other participants in the meeting will see.
 ![Apps](images/readme/shared.png)

 ## Example Code